sidpalas/devops-directive-website/content/posts/2020/03/load-testing-f1-micro/index.md

 ### Ramping It Up!

 With that test as a baseline, I proceeded to run a series of tests, each 60 seconds long, starting with 6 virtual users and increasing the number of VUs with each test.
-The most important metric is `http_req_duration`, which represents is the total request time (`http_req_sending + http_req_waiting + http_req_receiving`).
+I also reduced the delay between virtual user iterations to 100ms.
+The most important metric is `http_req_duration`, which represents is the total request time (`http_req_sending + http_req_waiting + http_req_receiving`), which I have plotted below for the full set of tests.

 {{< img-link "images/http_req_duration.png" "images/http_req_duration.png" "Unsuprisingly... a CDN with caching makes a big difference">}}